V4Fire/Client/src/components/friends/storage/README.md

 ## Why not to use `core/kv-storage`?

-There are two reasons to use `Storage` instead of the pure `core/kv-storage` module.
+There are two reasons to use the `Storage` class instead of the pure `core/kv-storage` module.

-1. `Storage` wraps the `core/kv-storage` module with `Async` to prevent race conditions.
+1. `Storage` wraps the `core/kv-storage` module with `Async` to prevent race conditions and memory leaks.

 2. `Storage` uses the `globalName` prop to store values to prevent conflicts between different components that store data with the same key.